 AJMLS EMAIL ACCOUNT

 You should now have access to your AJMLS email account.
-Please be sure to check your AJMLS email account daily for information relating to Orientation, parking, financial aid, billing, reading assignments for your classes, the peer mentoring program, the online bookstore, registration, the counseling program, and student organization membership.
-Throughout your law school career, information that you need to receive in a timely manner will be communicated to you through your AJMLS email account.
-If your email account is full or you do not check your account regularly, you will miss important information and deadlines.
+Please be sure to check your AJMLS email account daily for information relating to Orientation, parking, financial aid, billing, reading assignments for your classes, the peer mentoring program, the online bookstore, registration, and student organization membership.
+Throughout your law school career, important information will be communicated to you through your AJMLS email account.
+If your email account is full, or you do not check your account regularly, you will miss important information and deadlines.

 STUDENT HEALTH INSURANCE

-Atlanta’s John Marshall Law School does not require proof of insurance or offer a student health plan, but we encourage our students to maintain health insurance coverage.
-The Affordable Health Care Act allows each of you to go to the health insurance marketplace and shop for an insurance plan that suits your individual needs.
-Information about the Affordable Health Care Act can be found using this link.
-The Affordable Health Care Act allows you to remain on your parents’ health plan until the age of 26.
+Atlanta’s John Marshall Law School does not require proof of insurance or offer a student health plan, but the law school encourages all students to maintain health insurance coverage.
+The Affordable Health Care Act allows students to go to the health insurance marketplace and shop for an insurance plan that suits their individual needs.
+Information about the Affordable Care Act can be found at this link: https://www.healthcare.gov.
+The Affordable Care Act allows you to remain on your parents’ health plan until the age of 26.
 The Law School offers an allowance for health insurance coverage.

 YOUR CLASS SCHEDULE

 All first-year students have been pre-registered for their classes.
 You may view your course schedule via the student portal and may login here.
 Once you log in, follow the instructions found below in the Campus Anyware section.
 Book lists will be posted as they become available.
 You should use the book list to determine which books you need to purchase for your classes.
 If you have any questions regarding class schedules, please contact the Registrar, Cheryl Ferebee, at email@example.com.
 If you have questions about the reading materials or the book list, please contact your professor(s) directly.

 FIRST DAY OF CLASSES AND FIRST CLASS ASSIGNMENTS